Penetration-free Solid-Fluid Interaction on Shells and Rods: Numerical Algorithm

 \section{Numerical Algorithm}

-The core idea of our method is based on the observation that the time integration schemes for both the solid and fluid components can be modified to follow a unified procedure consisting of three stages: \emph{position prediction}, \emph{energy minimization}, and \emph{velocity correction}, summarized as below: \begin{enumerate} \item Update velocities with external forces and predict positions; \item Search for the final positions through energy minimization; \item Compute the final velocities based on the final positions. \end{enumerate}
+The core idea of our method is based on the observation that the time integration schemes for both the solid and fluid components can be modified to follow a unified procedure consisting of three stages: \emph{position prediction}, \emph{energy minimization}, and \emph{velocity correction}, summarized as below: \begin{enumerate} \item Update velocities with external forces and predict positions; \item Search for the final positions through energy minimization; \item Compute the final velocities based on the final positions. \end{enumerate} This procedure enables a consistent treatment of incompressibility and non-penetration within a single variational framework.
+Concretely, the prediction stage advances each component independently under external forces; the optimization stage resolves elasticity, incompressibility, and contact constraints in a coupled manner at the positional level; and the correction stage recovers consistent velocities from the optimized configurations.
 This pipeline has been popular in simulating Lagrangian objects, where the energy minimization corresponds to the projection of physical constraints such as collision and contact \cite{muller2007position}.
-We generalize this idea to Eulerian framework with fixed grid-based unknowns.
-At a high level, this procedure enables us to integrate the simulation cycles of the Eulerian fluid and the Lagrangian solid within a unified framework.
-By doing so, we can couple the two components through a cohesive optimization process.
-This motivation drives us to develop a combined scheme for our coupling system, as depicted in Algorithm \ref{alg:complete_scheme}, which serves as the fundamental basis for our time integrator design.
+We generalize this idea to the Eulerian setting with fixed grid-based unknowns, enabling both components to share the same prediction–optimization–correction structure.

 We present our algorithm by initially discussing the numerical schemes for the solid component (Section \ref{sec:solid}) and the fluid component (Section \ref{sec:fluid}) separately.
 In each section, we assume that the other component does not exist, allowing us to exemplify the \emph{prediction-optimization-correction} pipeline with concrete physical models, starting from the more intuitive solid component to the less intuitive fluid component.
 Next, we will introduce the key component of our algorithm, the coupling scheme along with its implementation details, in Section \ref{sec:coupl}.